-I do hereby give permission for my child to be disc of SCA; if deemed appropriate by the administrati the form of paddling (notification will be sent if the on, I consent to discipline in I wish to be called so that I may remove my child administer correction at home. from school and personally Parent's sig signature Date
+- I do hereby give permission for my child to be disciplined by the administration of SCA; if deemed appropriate by the administration, I consent to discipline in the form of paddling (notification will be sent if this procedure takes place). - I wish to be called so that I may remove my child from school and personally administer correction at home.

+Parent's signature

+Date